aptech/docs/docs/CR-squeeze.rst

 ::

-    //Set seed for repeatable random numbers
+    // Set seed for repeatable random numbers rndseed 431234;
-    rndseed 431234;

     x = rndn(8,1);

-    //Create 3 dimensional (2x1x4) array with 1 singleton dimension
+    // Create 3 dimensional (2x1x4) array with 1 singleton dimension
     a = areshape(x, 2|1|4);

-    //Create a 2x4 matrix 'x_2' from the 2x1x4 array 'a' x_2 = squeeze(a);
+    // Create a 2x4 matrix 'x_2' from the 2x1x4 array 'a'
+    x_2 = squeeze(a);

 After the above code: